 Habersham County is divided into five districts and the five members of the board of commissioners are elected at-large for staggered four-year terms.
 The chairman and vice-chairman of the board of commissioners are elected by the board annually.

-The board of commissioners meets on the third Monday of each month at 6 p.m. in the courtroom on the second floor of the courthouse in Clarkesville.
+The board of commissioners meet on the third Monday of each month at 6 p.m. in the Jury Assembly Room located at the courthouse in Clarkesville.
 Special meetings are called when necessary.
 The public is invited to attend these meetings.

 Current County Commissioners